ikmb/dragen-variant-calling/docs/usage.md

 ## Special options (need more testing, not to be used in production)

 ### `--cnv` [ true | false (default) ]
 Enable CNV calling.
-This is currently only recommended for WGS data as there is no built-in way to normalize single-sample exome data sets.
+This option works best with WGS data where self-normalization works adequately.
+For Exome data, it is recommended to configure a curated panel of normals.
+This currently only exists for the xGen_v2 kit in combination with the hg38 reference assembly.
+All other exome analyses will perform self-normalization, if cnv calling is requested.

 ###  `--sv` [ true | false (default) ]
 Enable structural variant calling.
 This is only recommended for WGS data.